 There is a huge range of resources out there for learning Japanese -- including free and budget options, both online and in person.

-The Region is Safe to Explore
+The Region is safe to travel throughout

 Sometimes people get a little nervous about Japan's relations with other Asian countries, like North Korea.
 However, most English teachers in Japan -- and South Korea, for that matter -- will assure you that there isn't much to worry about on the ground.
 While the possibility of conflict should never be downplayed, threats often sound worse than they are, and the Japanese and US defense forces keep a close eye on things at all times, offering some peace of mind.

-Japan is the Gateway to Asia
+Japan is the gateway to Asia

 Make sure you have plenty of open pages in your passport because you'll probably be doing a whole lot of traveling while you're teaching English in Japan.
 During vacation periods, you'll have the opportunity to explore domestically and visit many other countries; Japan is a hop, skip and a jump from popular destinations like China, South Korea, Thailand, Vietnam, Cambodia, and Laos.